coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-03-linkedlist-addfirst-method.md

 public void addFirst(E e)
 ```

-The `addFirst()` method will inserts the specified element at the beginning of this list.
+The `addFirst()` method will insert the specified element at the beginning of this list.

 ---

-The example java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/linkedlist/linkedlist-addfirst-method).
+The example Java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/linkedlist/linkedlist-addfirst-method).

-Let me know you thoughts or suggestions on the topic discussed above in comment section below.
+Let me know your thoughts or suggestions on the topic discussed above in the comment section below.